nyuwireless-unipd/ns3-mmwave/src/internet/doc/ipv6.rst

 *************

 NeighborCacheHelper provides a way to generate NDISC cache automatically.
-It generates needed NDISC cache before simulation start to avoid the delay and mesage overhead of neighbor discovery in simulations that are focused on other performance aspects.
+It generates needed NDISC cache before simulation start to avoid the delay and message overhead of neighbor discovery in simulations that are focused on other performance aspects.
 The state of entries generate by NeighborCacheHelper is ``STATIC_AUTOGENERATED``, which is similar to ``PERMANENT``, but they are not manually added or removed by user, they will be managed by NeighborCacheHelper when user need pre-generate cache.
+When user is generating neighbor caches globally, neighbor caches will update dynamically when IPv6 addresses are removed or added; when user is generating neighbor caches partially, NeighborCacheHelper will take care of address removal, for adding address user may rerun a reduced-scope PopulateNeighbor() again to pick up the new IP address or manually add an entry to keep the neighbor cache up-to-date, the reason is that: when PopulateNeighborCache() has previously been run with a scope less than global, the code does not know whether it was previously run with a scope of Channel, NetDeviceContainer, or Ip interface container.
 The source code for NeighborCache is located in ``src/internet/helper/neighbor-cache-helper`` A complete example is in ``src/internet/examples/neighbor-cache-example.cc``.